swlkr/exodusjs/README.md

 ## How Does It Work?

-When you run exodus up for the first time, a migrations table is created in your database and it tracks which migrations have been run.
+When you run exodus migrate for the first time, a migrations table is created in your database and it tracks which migrations have been run.

 ## What's With The Name?